Design Pickle Vs DarkRoast Digital – Which one is best for you?

 Now, for anyone interested in how we arrived at that conclusion, here’s a deeper dive into the specifics of how the two services compare:

-Quality is, to a degree, subjective, and so we encourage you to compare portfolios and make your decision based on that comparison.
-However, in the opinion of someone who assesses graphic design work for a living, I would categorize the quality of Design Pickle as average.
-In order to sustain a price point of USD370/month, they typically use less-experienced graphic designers, whose work, while not poor by any means, is unlikely to blow you away.
+Quality is, to a degree, subjective, so we encourage you to compare portfolios and make your decision based on that comparison.
+However, in the opinion of someone who assesses graphic design work for a living, I would categorize the quality of Design Pickle as average at best.
+In order to sustain a price point of $370/month, Design Pickle uses less-experienced graphic designers, whose work is unlikely to blow you away.
 The quality of work from DarkRoast, in contrast, is guaranteed to be professional standard.
-DarkRoast only uses in-house, experienced professional graphic designers; the price point is a little higher, but, in exchange, you get the quality of work that you would expect from a high-end creative agency.
+DarkRoast only uses in-house, experienced professional graphic designers in Canada.
+All DarkRoast designers have formal training in graphic design or art in the form of, at a minimum, a three-year degree, and all have at least five to ten years of working experience; the price point is a little higher, but in exchange, you get the quality of work you would expect from a high-end creative agency, without the matching price tag.

-This is another factor that may be unconsidered by the average user, but which has a significant impact on both price and quality.
-Both companies offer unlimited graphic design at strikingly low prices, especially compared to the average cost of graphic design services in the US.
-This is because both companies employ graphic designers outside of the US; in the case of Design Pickle, although the company is based in the US, most of their design staff are based in The Philippines, with the remainder of the staff based in other areas outside North America.
+This is another factor that may not be considered by the average user but that has a significant impact on both price and quality.
+Both companies offer “unlimited graphic design” at strikingly low prices, especially compared to the average cost of graphic design services in the US.
+This is because both companies employ graphic designers outside of the US; in the case of Design Pickle, although the company is based in the US, most of their design staff is based in the Philippines, with the remainder of the staff based in other areas outside North America.
 DarkRoast is based in Canada and employs only in-house designers in Canada, which means there are no language or cultural barriers between our designers and our North American clients.

 What you get

-Both Design Pickle and DarkRoast Digital offer their own custom-built Request Management System.
+Both Design Pickle and DarkRoast Digital offer their own custom-built Request Management App that is the primary tool for managing projects and communication.
 Both systems are innovative and easy to use.
 They have both been engineered to streamline the request and project management process, saving everyone time and money.
 With both systems, you can create and organize requests, communicate with your designers, manage and organize files, and more.
+The only major difference between the two systems is that Design Pickle’s was made for single users, while the DarkRoast Request Management System was made for both individual users and teams.